OutSystems Security Overview

-Unlike other low-code vendors, OutSystems generates standard code from the visual application models, enabling standard security assessment tools, such as static code analysis, to vet the runtime code.
+OutSystems generates standard applications from its runtime, enabling standard security assessment tools, such as static code analysis, to vet the runtime code.

 When new code vulnerabilities are found in generated code, fixes are included in subsequent releases of OutSystems.
 After upgrading their current OutSystems release, customer applications automatically incorporate the new security fixes, reducing the cost of maintaining OutSystems applications.

 Additionally, OutSystems complies with and accelerates the implementation of common security requirements: